Understanding how genes related to the immune system contribute to Alzheimer's disease

 Lead Investigator: Dr Angela Hodges

-Institution: Institute of Psychiatry, King's College London
+- Institution: Institute of Psychiatry, King's College London

-Grant type: PhD studentship
+- Grant type: PhD studentship

-What does this project involve?
+What did the project involve?

 How will this benefit people with dementia?